yokolet/dazzling-leaves/explanations.md

 - Reasons behind the solution

     If comparison is done without the table, the solution will be O(N^3).
-    Introduing the table will cut down the performance to O(N^2) while space complexity will increase from 1 to O(N^2).
+    Introducing the table will cut down the performance to O(N^2) while space complexity will increase from 1 to O(N^2).
 If the string length gets longer, the difference between O(N^3) and O(N^2) grows big.
 That's why this solution uses the table to save previous results.